Brijeshkumar123/RestaurantWebApplication/README.md

 # RestaurantWebApplication
-This application provides its user with the organic and healthy food information.
+This application provides its user with the organic & healthy food information.